CAT-LLM: Style-enhanced Large Language Models with Text Style Definition for Chinese Article-style Transfer: Methodology

+\textbf{Emotion.} To analyze the emotional tone conveyed by the sentences, we utilize the ERNIE\footnote{https://github.com/PaddlePaddle/ERNIE} pre-trained model, fine-tuned on the OCEMOTION dataset\footnote{https://aistudio.baidu.com/datasetdetail/100731}.
+This model provides a more granular understanding of text semantics and emotional nuances by classifying emotions into seven fine-grained categories: \textit{sadness}, \textit{happiness}, \textit{disgust}, \textit{anger}, \textit{like}, \textit{surprise}, and \textit{fear}.
+To improve the granularity and accuracy of emotion detection, we updated ERNIE’s weights during fine-tuning on OCEMOTION.
+By aggregating the scores for each sentence, we determine the predominant emotion of the entire text.
+This process is formalized as follows:

+where $\text{Emotion}_{\text{M}}(s_{i}, e_j)$ denotes the score of sentence $s_{i}$ for the $j$-th emotion, $\text{M}$ represent the $\text{ERNIE}$ model,$I_{em}(\cdot)$ is a function that calculates the total score for each emotion category $e_j$.
+The summation $\sum_{i=1}^{n_{s}} I_{em}(\text{Emotion}_{\text{M}}(s_{i}, e_j))$ aggregates the scores of all sentences for each emotion.
+The emotion with the highest total score is identified as the dominant emotion of the text.
+By leveraging this comprehensive emotional analysis, we can gain deeper insights into the emotional tone and expressive nuances of the text, providing a robust foundation for understanding the author's stylistic tendencies.

-\textbf{Sentences Structure and Rhetoric.} When evaluating the integrated and scattered sentences, we introduce the deep learning model to make classification decisions.
-Given the powerful text generation capabilities of ChatGPT, we design prompts to guide it to generate a classification dataset containing integrated and scattered sentences, and use this dataset to fine tune the MacBERT model\footnote{https://github.com/ymcui/MacBERT}, developing a specialized Chinese sentences structure binary classification model $BERT_{st}$.
-Classify each sentence in the article to assess the distribution of integrated and scattered sentences.
-If the number of integrated sentences exceeds that of scattered sentences, it can be inferred that the entire article is predominantly composed of integrated sentences, otherwise more scattered sentences.
+\textbf{Sentences Structure and Rhetoric.} To evaluate the structure of integrated and scattered sentences, we employ a deep learning model to make classification decisions.
+Utilizing the powerful text generation capabilities of ChatGPT, we design prompts to generate a classification dataset containing integrated and scattered sentences.
+This dataset is then used to fine-tune the MacBERT model\footnote{https://github.com/ymcui/MacBERT}, resulting in a specialized Chinese sentence structure binary classification model $BERT_{st}$.
+Each sentence in the article is classified to assess the distribution of integrated and scattered sentences.
+If the number of integrated sentences exceeds that of scattered sentences, it can be inferred that the article predominantly consists of integrated sentences, otherwise it comprises more scattered sentences.
+This is formalized as: